[Contents]

 Consider the contrast:

 In some spaces, we have a metric.
 That is, we have a dot product.
 That allows us to determine the length of a vector, and to determine the angle between two vectors.
 In such a space, we have a geometry (not just a topology).
 Ordinary Cartesian (x,y,z) space is a familiar example.
 There are other spaces where we do not have a metric.
 We do not have a dot product.
-We do not have any notion of angle, and not much notion of length or distance.
+We do not have any notion of angle or length or distance.
 We have a topology, but not a geometry.
 Thermodynamic state-space is an important example.
 We can measure the distance (in units of S) between contours of constant S, but we cannot compare that to any distance in any other direction.

-If we have a metric, we can use it to transpose a vector.
-Transposing a row vector creates the corresponding column vector and vice versa.
+If we have a metric, we can use it to convert a row vector to the corresponding column vector and vice versa.
 That gives us a one-to-one correspondence: For any pointy vector you can find a corresponding one-form and vice versa.
 In a non-metric space, there is not any way of converting 1-forms to pointy vectors or vice versa.
 There is not any way of finding a 1-form that uniquely “corresponds” to a given pointy vector or vice versa.

 Technically, the row vectors always live in their own space, while the column vectors always live in another space.

-15. There are many situations – including thermodynamics – where it is not possible to define any notion of length or angle.
-To say the same thing in mathematical terms, it is not possible to define a dot product.
+16. There are many situations – including thermodynamics – where it is not possible to define any notion of length or angle.
+To say the same thing in mathematical terms, there is no metric, so it is not possible to define a dot product.

 A 1-form has a direction, but we cannot measure the angle between two such directions.
 You can say that we have a topology but not a geometry.
 This sounds like a terrible limitation, but it is actually the right thing for thermodynamics, because typically you have no way of knowing whether dS is “perpendicular” to dV or not, and it causes all sorts of trouble if you use a mathematical formalism that assumes you can measure angles when you can’t.